How to Tuck in a Shirt

 So we put together this comprehensive article on tucking in shirts.
-We will cover the anatomy of great-looking slim dress shirts that can be untucked, what kinds of shirts need to be tucked in, and techniques for making sure your tucked shirts stay put all day without the need for readjusting.
+We will cover the anatomy of great-looking slim dress shirts that can be untucked, what kinds of shirts need to be tucked in, and techniques for making sure your tucked shirts stay put all day without coming untucked

 Should I Tuck My Shirt In or Not?

-As a very general rule of thumb, you can tell whether your shirt is supposed to be tucked in by looking at the hem.
+As a very general rule of thumb, you can tell whether to have your shirt tucked by looking at the hem.
 Is the hem of a shirt even or does it change shape around the sides of the shirt?
 If the shirt has an even hem, then you can be pretty sure it was made to be worn untucked.

 If the shirt is uneven around the hem or has tails, then it most likely is designed to be worn tucked in at the waist.
-This is a general rule of thumb though and whether you should tuck in a shirt can depend on several parts of the shirt.
+This is a general rule of thumb though and whether to have your shirt tucked can depend on several parts of the shirt.
 However, you can always shop for dress shirts which look and work great both ways.

 Shirt Anatomy

 First, let’s talk about important parts of shirt anatomy.
-The design of these parts can tell you whether a shirt will look good tucked in or not.
+The design of these parts can tell you whether to have your shirt tucked or not.

 Alternatively, if the hem is uneven and not straight, or it has a longer tail than the front, then it most likely is meant to be tucked in.
 You can get away wearing an uneven hem untucked, but the shirt needs to be the right size.
 If it’s too long it will just look billowy and oversized.
 If it’s too short, it will look disproportionate.
 This is especially important if you like athletic fit dress shirts.